mtharrison/hapicasts/README.md

 ##When will this site be ready?

 I'm mainly focussed at the moment on getting [my book](http://manning.com/harrison) finished so this is something of a backburner.
 Once that's finished I will be able to devote a lot of the time sacrificed to write it over to this project.
-That said I hope to get the site live with at least one video before the end of August 2015.
+That said I hope to get the site live with at least one video before the end of 2015.

 ##Can we request videos?